redhat-developer/app-services-cli/docs/commands/rhoas_dedicated_deregister-cluster.md

 ### Examples

 ```
-# Register an OpenShift cluster with Red Hat Streams for Apache Kafka by selecting from a list of available clusters.
+# Deregister an OpenShift cluster with Red Hat Streams for Apache Kafka by selecting from a list of available clusters.
-rhoas cluster register-cluster
+rhoas cluster deregister-cluster

-# Register an OpenShift cluster with Red Hat Streams for Apache Kafka by specifying the cluster ID.
+# Deregister an OpenShift cluster with Red Hat Streams for Apache Kafka by specifying the cluster ID.
-rhoas cluster register-cluster --cluster-id 1234-5678-90ab-cdef
+rhoas cluster deregister-cluster --cluster-id 1234-5678-90ab-cdef

 ```